 Specific steps toward realizing your goal, objectives are shorter term, even time sensitive.
 Good PR objectives are precise, explicit, can be documented and are results oriented.
 Modeled on the “SMART” approach (specific, measurable, attainable, realistic and timebound), they focus on audience behavior, and help determine what you want your target audience to think, feel and do when exposed to your messages.

-Objective: Be perceived as the market leader by 70 percent of customers and prospects in 2018 as measured in the annual industry survey and analysis of messaging in third-party communications.
+Objective: Be perceived as the market leader by 70% of customers and prospects in 2020 as measured in the annual industry survey and analysis of messaging in third-party communications.

 Strategy is how you achieve your objective.

 A strategy is an overall approach that moves you from where you are now to where you want to be.
 Think of it as the guiding principle, linking goals and objectives to that list of tactics you and your team are itching to implement.
 Your strategy should be designed and dictated with situational research and context in mind.
 It’s the foundation for your tactical plan.